originbx-oasis/mining-and-minerals-esg-working-group/README.md

 Groups such as The Aluminum Stewardship Initiative, Responsible Minerals initiative and the newly formed Responsible Steel are attempting to streamline these certifications.
 By providing a means by which these certifications can be placed on a distributed ledger in a standardized manner and attached to a SKU as it transforms from raw material to finished goods will allow producers to get a premium and consumers who pay the premium to account for it on their carbon ledger.

-The scope of the OriginBX Mining & Minerals working group is to build out an open Distributed Ledger Carbon Certification standard to help provide producers, consumers and supply chain fabricators with their sustainability goals.
+The scope of the OriginBX Mining & Minerals ESG Working Group is to build out an open Distributed Ledger Carbon Certification standard to help provide producers, consumers and supply chain fabricators with their sustainability goals.